Default Font Size Icon

 4. The decision on review must be in writing and must include a brief statement of the reason for the decision and must be served on the parties within 20 calendar days of the initial decision or of the request for review, whichever is later.
 The decision on review will contain a notice that judicial review may be available.
 A request for review may be deemed to have been denied if the president does not make a disposition of the matter within 20 calendar days after the request is submitted.

-5. If the president, upon review, determines that the respondent's conduct may warrant imposition of a disciplinary suspension of more than 10 days, or dismissal, the matter shall be referred to the student conduct committee for a disciplinary hearing.
+5. If the president, upon review, determines that the respondent's conduct may warrant imposition of a disciplinary suspension of more than 10 calendar days, or dismissal, the matter shall be referred to the student conduct committee for a disciplinary hearing.

 6. In cases involving allegations of sexual misconduct, the president, on the same date as the final decision is served on the respondent, will serve a written notice upon the complainant informing the complainant whether the allegations of sexual misconduct were found to have merit and describing any disciplinary sanctions and/or conditions imposed upon the respondent for the complainant's protection, including suspension or dismissal of the respondent.
 The notice will also inform the complainant of their appeal rights.